Karlcxu/KarlChoiReviews/README.md

-I review things; request something for me to review and I will (probably) review it.
+I review things.
+Request me to review something and I will (probably) review it.